 Can Executors Rent out Property?

-Do executors have the power to rent out property of a deceased owner?
+Do executors have the power to rent out a deceased owner’s property?

 Sometimes executors want to rent out a deceased person’s property.
-The question is, can they do that?
+The question is, do they have the authority as executors to do that?

 It’s a straightforward question but the answer isn’t always straightforward.

-What can executors do with the deceased’s property?
+What does the law allow executors to do with property?

 Executors and trustees have general powers to manage a deceased person’s property.
 That can include the power to sell, or lease a property or even mortgage it if they need to for the purposes of administering the estate.
 They also have the same power to sell, lease or mortgage the property if they continue to hold property for the benefit of a minor beneficiary or during a life interest.